19hours/sg-statutes/Acts/Civil Law Act.md

 [19

-### Rules to apply to subordinate courts
+### Rules to apply to State Courts

 29\.
-The rules of law enacted in this Act and declared shall with the necessary modifications be, and shall, so far as they were already in force in Singapore, be deemed to have been, in force in the subordinate courts so far as the matters to which such rules relate are respectively cognizable by such courts.
+The rules of law enacted in this Act and declared shall with the necessary modifications be, and shall, so far as they were already in force in Singapore, be deemed to have been, in force in the State Courts so far as the matters to which such rules relate are respectively cognizable by such courts.

 [20

+[Act 5 of 2014 wef 07/03/2014]

 ### Presumption of survivorship in regard to claim to property